nazavalente/investment-portfolio/README.md

 The system is divided into two main parts:

-- **Frontend**: user interface for interacting with the portfolio management system.
+- **Frontend**: provides the user interface for interacting with the portfolio management system.
-- **Backend**: RESTful API for authentication, data management, and portfolio calculations.
+- **Backend**: provides RESTful API services for authentication, data management, and portfolio-related calculations.

 ## Features